webix-hub/docs/data/desktop/vue.md

 This is how it works:

-- the *data* object stores the value and the size related to this value
+- the *data* object receives the value taken from the selected item of List
-- the *v-if* directive inside the *template* object decides what data to display, when a value comes to the template.
-The incoming value and the corresponding size are inserted into the template and updated each time a new list item is clicked
-- the *watch* property monitors what list item is selected and shows the corresponding "size" value
+- the *watch* property monitors when size changed inside of Vue component and updates data in the list

-The result can be used in an application like this:
+The result can be used in an application as follows:

 <img src="desktop/view_vue.png">

 **Related sample:** [view:"vue" in a Webix App](https://webix-hub.github.io/webix-vue/samples/06_vue_template.html)

-Creating Custom Vue Component {#customui}
+Creating a Custom Vue+Webix Component {#customui}
 -------------------------

-You can create a custom Vue component that will contain a necessary Webix widget inside.
-This case is rather useful when the same UI is reused throughout an application.
-It also will help you to keep all the used data together.
+You can create a custom component by wrapping a Webix widget in a Vue component and use it as a native Vue template.
+This case is rather useful when the same UI is reused throughout an application and will help you to keep all the used data together.

 For example, we have an input and a slider.
 We want them to update their values simultaneously.

 <img src="desktop/vue_webix_custom_ui.png">

-Let's see how we can wrap a Webix Slider widget into a Vue component and use it as a native Vue template.

 Before starting to work, don't forget to include the necessary [source file](desktop/vue.md#includedfiles).

-To create a custom Vue component with a Webix control inside, you need to complete several steps:
+After that you need to complete several steps below:

-1) register a new Vue component using **Vue.component(tagName,options)** declaration
+1) register a new Vue component using usual *Vue.component(tagName,options)* declaration

 You can find the details on registration of new components in the [Vue.js documentation](https://vuejs.org/v2/guide/components.html#Using-Components).